These Arms of Mine (Otis Redding song): Recording

 As a member of Teacake's Band, Redding toured in the Southern United States, especially on the Chitlin' Circuit.
 These performance venues were safe for African American musicians during the age of racial segregation which lasted into the early 1960s.
 Lead guitarist Johnny Jenkins later left Teacake to become the featured artist with The Pinetoppers.
 Around this time, Redding met Phil Walden, the future founder of the recording company Phil Walden and Associates, and later Bobby Smith, who ran a small record label, Confederate Records.
 He signed with Confederate and recorded his second single, "Shout Bamalama" (a rewrite of "Gamma Lamma"), which he performed with his band "Otis and the Shooters".
 Wayne Cochran, the only solo artist signed to Confederate, became Pinetoppers' bass guitarist.

 Around the time Walden started to look for a record label, Atlantic Records representative Joe Galkin was interested in working with guitarist Jenkins and proposed to send him to a Stax studio in Memphis.
 Jenkins, who attended disc jockey Hamp Swain's "The Teenage Party", saw Redding's performance with the backing band, but he was not satisfied with their performance.
 Subsequently, he offered Redding to help winning the contest; with his help he won several weeks in a row.
 On the way to a gig, Redding drove for Jenkins, as the latter did not possess a driver's license.
 Jenkins performed with house band Booker T. & the M.G.'s.
 When that set ended early, Redding had the opportunity to perform.
 The first song was "Hey Hey Baby", but studio chief Jim Stewart thought it sounded too much like Little Richard.
-The next song was "These Arms of Mine", which featured Jenkins on guitar, Steve Cropper on piano, Lewie Steinberg on bass, Booker T. Jones on organ and Al Jackson Jr. on drums.
+The next song was "These Arms of Mine", which featured Jenkins on guitar and Steve Cropper on piano.

-Personnel

-The following musicians played on the session for "These Arms of Mine".